rektide/jj-evo-commit/README.md

 # jj-evo-commit

-> Turns everything in the current evolog into jj changes
+> Turns everything in the current evolog into jj changes.
+Use opencode to generate commit descriptions.

+Three small Jujutsu/jj tools:

-A small tool that parses `jj evolog` output and creates individual jj changes for each entry.
+- `jj-evo-commit` - A small tool that parses `jj evolog` output and creates individual jj changes for each entry.
+- `jj-auto-describe` - Loop through a revset, using AI to create a commit message for each commit.
+- `jj-selector` - Print commit ids for a revset.

 ## Install